-Version 0.3.1 will be released in March 2021.
+Version 0.3.1 was released in March 2021.
 This is a minor release that includes new methods, under-the-hood improvements and the removal of deprecated methods.

-New methods will be introduced for identifying the first time step will specific numerical thresholds are first exceeded or fallen below etc: first\above, first\below, last\above and last\below.
+New methods are introduced for identifying the first time step will specific numerical thresholds are first exceeded or fallen below etc: first_above, first_below, last_above and last_below.
 The thresholds are either single numbers or can come from a gridded dataset for grid-cell specific thresholds.